 Elyssa’s Mission provides school personnel with all SOS program materials, and further assists schools with all phases of implementation: planning, training, teaching and follow-up, all free-of-cost to schools!
 The critical program components include:

-- DVD and Discussion Guide
+- Online Video and Discussion Guide

 These powerful teaching tools describe the signs and symptoms of depression and suicide, and highlight the right and wrong way for students to respond.
-View the trailer from the new Friends for Life High School DVD

 - Depression Screening